 Importantly, there are only a handful of insurance companies that offer strong “own occupation” disability insurance.
 These include The Standard, Guardian/Berkshire, Principal, Ameritas/Union Central, Mass Mutual, and Ohio National.
 Disability insurance policies from other companies will have weaker definitions of disability, and we do not recommend purchasing them.

 We want to make sure that everyone is aware of a high-quality insurance plan we have discounted access to as UW residents and fellows.
 This is a GSI (Guaranteed Standard Issue) plan through Ameritas, and we receive a 20% discount on our premiums.
 This insurance plan is own-occupation, specialty-specific, and has a very strong/broad definition of disability.
 It also offers unisex rates, which is particularly beneficial for female-identifying residents and fellows as they may be charged up to 40% more than their male-identifying counterparts for similar disability insurance.
-As residents, we can purchase a policy for up to $6,000 in monthly benefits, and increase this to $10,000/mo in our graduating year.
+We want to make sure all female-identifying residents/fellows are aware that these unisex rates will be going away in April 2023, so make sure to purchase your policy before then.
+As residents, we can purchase a policy for up to $10,000 in monthly benefits, and increase this to $10,000/mo (soon to be 15k/mo) in our graduating year.
 As an FYI, if you’re shopping around for different plans, be sure to look into this GSI plan before undergoing medical underwriting (i.e. releasing your medical records to an insurance company) for a different insurance policy, as that process may preclude your eligibility for the GSI plan.
 Bill Conroy is the independent agent to reach out to regarding this plan – he can be called at 206.949.1045 or emailed at email@example.com.

 We hope this overview helps you navigate the unintuitive landscape of disability insurance.
 To read more about the specifics of disability insurance, which riders/components are important, and a list of other reputable, independent disability insurance agents, check out the links below: